 for current volunteer opportunities.

 Each summer we have a limited number of internships that allow college and high school students to join our team.
-Our 2015 Youth Tillers program engaged teenagers in Crown Heights.
+Our Youth Tillers program currently engages HS for Public Service students at the Youth Farm in Crown Heights.
 Our program of internships for college students changes every year.
-Please check back for updates for our 2016 youth programs..
+Please check back for updates.

 Community gardens are clustered in New York City neighborhoods that saw scores of vacant lots get created in the 1970’s—Bedford-Stuyvesant, Brownsville, East New York, the East Village, Harlem, East Harlem, and several areas of the Bronx.None of them are “Green Guerillas” gardens.
 We do not have site control over any community garden.
 There is no central office in New York City that assigns people garden plots.Each community garden is independently managed by a group of grassroots volunteers.
 Some gardens have waiting lists for new members, other gardens are looking for new members.
 Some garden groups have formal membership policies, while some groups run more informally.